 The DOI policy prohibits decision-makers from engaging in "dishonesty, fraud, misrepresentation, coercive manipulation, censorship, or other misconduct that alters the content, veracity, or meaning, or that may affect the planning, conduct, reporting, or use of scientific activities" (DM §3.7(C)(1)).
-Decision-makers are "individuals who develop polices that involve, or rely on, scientific activities; implement or manage activities that involve, or rely on, scientific activities; inclement or manage activities that involve, or rely on, scientific activities; inclement or manage activities (DM § 3.5(G)).
+Decision-makers are "individuals who develop polices that involve, or rely on, scientific activities; implement or manage activities that involve, or rely on, scientific activities; or supervise employees who engage in scientific activities" (DM § 3.5(G)).